parasgediya/Test/README.md

 Super Admin : can create/edit/delete new club and users and also create new super admin Club Admin : can create/edit/delete Team, Player Group and Players

+## Userd Libraries
+ - laravel-medialibrary - v7
+       You'll find the documentation on [https://docs.spatie.be/laravel-medialibrary/v7](https://docs.spatie.be/laravel-medialibrary/v7).

+ - laravel-activitylog - v3
+       You'll find the documentation on [https://docs.spatie.be/laravel-activitylog/v3](https://docs.spatie.be/laravel-activitylog/v3).

+ - laravel-impersonate
+        Laravel Impersonate makes it easy to authenticate as your users.
+Add a simple trait to your user model and impersonate as one of your users in one click.

+ ## Requirements

+- Laravel >= 5.8
+- PHP >= 7.1
+-

 ## Installation

 ##Mac Os, Ubuntu and windows users continue here: